danielnbarbosa/angela/results/gym/bipedalwalker.md

 - max_t of 70 allowed enough time for both
 - only episode.6400 weights were successful, others in the vicinity failed
 - not sure how important update_every, batch_size and gamma settings are.  didn't do much tuning
-- having a different config for inference vs training was key
+- having a different config for evaluation vs training was key
-- disabling noise (as well as gradient updates) also key to good performance during inference
+- disabling noise (as well as gradient updates) also key to good performance during evaluation

 #### DDPG Training